paloriot/kong-k8s-yaml-hybrid/README.md

 # Install Kong Enterprise in Hybrid mode with kubectl apply

 ## Information
 This repo helps you to install Kong Enterprise in hybrid mode with `kubectl apply` (without Helm).
+The basic authentication is enabled on Kong Manager and Kong Developer Portal.

+Tested in Google GCP.

 In this example:
 - The Control Plane (CP) and Data Plane (DP) are deployed in the same namespace (called kong).
 Feel free to change the namespace of CP and DP.